emwap/stream-paper/paper.md

 We have used our new monadic formulation of stream in Feldspar and will evaluate the improvement in the context of Feldspar.
-However, we will for the most part use Haskell code to demonstrate the technique, in order to make the presentation more accessible.
+However, we will use Haskell code to demonstrate the technique in order to make the presentation more accessible.

 # The Problem